jimmeak/graveyard/README.md

   url in shape `mysql://DATABASE_USER:DATABASE_PASSWORD@DATABASE_HOST/DATABASE_NAME?reconnect=true`.
 You can put those data into your `local.py` and you can test by running the migrations.

+We do recommend using Heroku ClearDB is you deploy your project onto Heroku servers.